This is an article in the series on the vision of the book with the seven seals (Rev 4:1-8:1).

 – End of Summary –

-The interpretation of the souls underneath the altar as conscious, disembodied persons depends on a literal reading of the text.
-To refute this, one can show that the book of Revelation is a book of symbols.
-This evidence may be categorized as follows:
+The interpretation of the souls underneath the altar as conscious, disembodied persons requires a literal reading of the text.
+But Revelation is a book of symbols:

 “A revelation of Jesus Christ,